- About Us

 Atira Women's Resource Society is a not-for-profit organization committed to the work of ending violence against women through providing direct service, as well as working to increase awareness of and education around the scope and impact on our communities of men's violence against women and children.

-Atira provides housing, advocacy and support to any woman who lives full time and identifies as a woman and meets our organizations mandate.
-We strive to make our services more accessible to Transgendered, Queer, Two-Spirit, and Intersexed women in need of our services through education and information.
-Atira recognizes the barriers and stigmatization faced by women who do not fit into society’s gender binary system and the violence, poverty and discrimination they encounter as a result.
+Atira’s programs are accessible to anyone who identifies and lives full time as a woman and who experiences gendered violence and misogyny, including trans, two spirit and intersex women and or those who identify with a femme of centre non-binary gender.
+Atira recognizes the barriers and stigmatization faced by women who do not fit into society’s gender-binary system and the violence, poverty and discrimination they encounter as a result.

 - The Society was incorporated under the Society Act of British Columbia on March 10th, 1983 and registered with Revenue Canada as a charitable organization in 1984.